Factors to consider before buying Lechon baboy!

 Basically, native pigs have more tender meat, and have thicker skins because of 2 major factors — their biological make-up and diet.

 Therefore, it follows that ordering from a Lechon provider that roasts native pigs is the wiser choice.

 Its meat is more tender and its skin’s crispiness lasts longer!

 Great quality Lechon paired with an awesome customer service is definitely a yes!
 This helps you to easily tick out your Lechon needs and let’s you enjoy your event stress free!

-As such, feel free to ask if your Lechon provider can have your Lechon order delivered to your delivery address, instead of you going all through the trouble of transporting your Lechon.
+As such, determine if your Lechon provider can have your Lechon order delivered to your delivery address.
+In this way, you won’t have to go through the trouble of transporting your Lechon.

 Learn more about this by clicking the button below.

-- Do a background check on your Lechon provider before buying from them.
+- Do a background check on your Lechon provider before buying..

 - Cooked weight is 50% or less of its live weight.

 - Your Lechon provider should only use stainless steel tubes or bamboo poles in roasting their Lechons for adequate health and safety reasons.